krockot/ipcz/README.md

 generating random numbers, and allocating shared memory regions.
 See [reference drivers](src/reference_drivers) for examples.

+## In Chromium
+This directory in the Chromium tree *is* the source of truth for ipcz.
+It is not a mirror of an external repository, so there is no separate maintenance of local modifications or other versioning considerations.

+The decision to place ipcz sources in `//third_party/ipcz` was made in light of some unique characteristics:

+- No dependencies on //base or other Chromium directories are allowed, with the exception of a very small number of carefully chosen APIs allowed when integrating with Chromium builds.

+- The library is structured and maintained to be useful as a standalone dependency, without needing any other contents of the Chromium tree or its large set of dependencies.

+- Certain style and dependency violations are made in service of the above two points; for example, ipcz depends on parts of Abseil disallowed in the rest of upstream Chromium, and ipcz internally uses relative include paths rather than paths rooted in Chromium's top-level directory.

 ## Design
 Some extensive coverage of ipcz design details can be found [here](https://docs.google.com/document/d/1i49DF2af4JDspE1fTXuPrUvChQcqDChdHH6nx4xiyoY/edit?resourcekey=0-t_viq9NAbGb5kr_ni9scTA#heading=h.rlzi4jxw96rk).